 Roughly chop about half an onion and a single celery stalk and a single medium carrot.
 Scatter these chopped veggies at the bottom of a roasting pan.
 These vegetables will be used for making the gravy later on.

-Transfer the roasting pan to the oven.
-After the chicken has roasted for an hour and 15 minutes, check the temperature with an instant-read thermometer inserted into the deepest part of the thigh.
+Place the chicken in the oven.
+After the chicken has roasted for an hour and 15 minutes, check the temperature with an instant-read thermometer inserted into the thickest part of the thigh, away from fat or bone.
 The thermometer should read at least 165 F. If not, continue roasting, and check again in 15 minutes.

 When the chicken is done, remove the roasting pan from the oven, carefully lift out the rack with the roasted chicken on it and transfer the bird to a clean cutting board.
 Let it rest there for 20 minutes, uncovered, while you make the gravy.